babel/babel/ast/spec.md

 }
 ```

 A function declaration.
-Note that unlike in the parent interface `Function`, the `id` cannot be `null`.
+Note that unlike in the parent interface `Function`, the `id` cannot be `null`, except when this is the child of an `ExportDefaultDeclaration`.

 ## VariableDeclaration